dpwiese/personal-website/content/posts/adaptive-pi-python.md

 The results of the simulation are plotted using `matplotlib` and shown below.
 The initial motor velocity and parameter estimates are well of from their desired values.
 Tracking is poor and control effort somewhat erratic, although reasonable in magnitude, until about $t=30$ when the parameter estimates stability and tracking error approaches zero.
-To see how the system performs <em>without</em> adaptation, download the <a href="https://github.com/dpwiese/control-examples/tree/master/adaptive-pi" target="_blank">source code</a> and try it out.
+To see how the system performs <em>without</em> adaptation, download the [source code](https://github.com/dpwiese/control-examples/tree/master/adaptive-pi) and try it out.

 <img src="/img/posts/adaptive-pi-python/plot.png" width="700" />